bgavran/autodiff/README.md

 However, the [Synthetic Gradients paper](https://arxiv.org/abs/1608.05343) seems to challenge that idea.

-What they do is they break the feedback loop of updating the parameters into several smaller feedback loops, some of which __don't have any Gradient operations in them!__ This obviously means that the core principles outlined above aren't really *core* principles and that there's something else going on.
+What they did is they broke the feedback loop of updating the parameters into several smaller feedback loops, some of which __don't have any Gradient operations in them!__ And it still works!

+This obviously means that the core principles outlined above aren't really *core* principles and that there's something else going on.

 #### What it means to _use an optimizer_ while training neural networks?